SFDO-Community-Sprints/Membership-Essentials-Documentation/home-page.md

 ![Core model](images/MembershipCoreModel.jpeg){:width="500"}

-## Why Membership Essentials
+## Why consider Membership Essentials?
-Managing memberships effectively in Salesforce has been a challenge since memberships may be managed differently across different types of organizations.
+Managing memberships effectively in Salesforce has been a challenge since 'memberships' are often managed differently depending on the organization.

 The goal of the Membership Essentials project is to build a common data model and supporting automations for managing memberships in Salesforce.
-The package is intended to support everything from museums and alumni associations to sustaining donor programs and community gardens.
+The package is intended to support organizations of all types including museums and alumni associations to sustaining donor programs and community gardens.
 The following questions were used as a guide for this project:

    * **What is the big problem that this project is trying to solve?**   The existing NPSP membership data model is very lightweight and doesn't meet many organizations’ needs.
 We seek to design a data model that is flexible and extensible for a wide range of membership and entitlement models including memberships and sponsorships.